lukebond/etcd-vagrant/README.md

-# CoreOS Vagrant
+# Etcd Vagrant

-This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
-After setup is complete you will have a single CoreOS virtual machine running on your local machine.
+## Based on coreos-vagrant

+This repo is a customised coreos-vagrant setup for bringing up a 3-node Etcd cluster.

+Just `vagrant up` and you're away.
+IP range will be 172.17.8.201-203.

+Remainder of the README is from `coreos-vagrant`.

 ## Streamlined setup